mbcarbonetto/qiime2-session/Hands-on-V2.md

 ![workflow](https://github.com/mbcarbonetto/qiime2-session/blob/master/hands_on_qiime2.png)

 **Note:**
-- Every task that you will perfom is going to be marked with this symbol &#x1F536;
+- Every task that you will perfom is going to be marked with &#x1F536;

-- Questions to further analyse results will be marked with this symbol :question:
+- Questions to further analyse results will be marked with :question:

 ### 0. Data set and input files